The Care Bill, and the notorious 'hospital closure clause' makes its way through the Committee Stage in parliament this week.

 These figures suggest that there could be substantial growth in the number of trusts undergoing the TSA regime and, as a result of the extension of powers through Clause 118, exponential growth in the number of trusts and foundation trusts affected by these new powers.

 It is true that the government have shifted under pressure and laid down a few amendments in the Committee that provide limited additional consultation for staff, commissioners and service users in affected trusts.
 But none of this provides the kind of meaningful consultation that such a fundamental change to regional and local services would require.

 Using the words of the Nuffield Trust, these requirements remain “far fewer and far shorter” than what is typically required.

 As such, it remains hugely important that we galvanise opposition to Clause 118.

 Labour are making their opposition clear.
 It is time the Lib Dems did too.
 Many Lib Dem MPs predicated their support for the government’s NHS plans on the basis of it extending local democracy.
 Will they make a stand now that the same government is riding roughshod over any attempt to empower local clinical, patient and community interest?

 You can contact your MP through the TUC’s Going to Work site and ask them to oppose Clause 118 when it enters the Commons for its Third Reading in the next few weeks.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.